We are Formula, world-renowned and family-owned.

 Vic Porter Bio – A Lifetime of Personal, Business and Community Achievements

-Victor B. Porter, Chairman Emeritus of Formula Boats, celebrated a milestone in 2018, marking 60 years in the boating industry.
-From small-town beginnings to larger-than-life reality – Vic’s story is truly the American dream.
+Victor B. Porter, past Chairman Emeritus of Formula Boats/Thunderbird Products, Decatur, Indiana, was born February 3, 1931, and on June 1, 1950, he married Kristine Striker, his bride of 71 years.
+Vic passed away October 24, 2021, having spent over 60 years in the boating industry.
+From small-town beginnings to larger-than-life reality, Vic’s story is truly the American dream.

-Vic Porter’s life story begins in Decatur, Indiana, where he still resides.
-Early career ventures included mobile homes sales, real estate, and his own frozen food and ice cream business.
-An entrepreneur at heart, Vic felt the urge to start down a new path, and in 1958, that decision led him to his place in the marine industry today.
-Interesting developments followed each move Vic made throughout the past 60+ years.
+Vic Porter’s early career ventures included mobile homes sales, real estate, and his own frozen food and ice cream business.
+An entrepreneur at heart, Vic felt the urge to start down a new path, and in 1958, that decision led him to a prominent place in the marine industry.
+Interesting developments followed each move Vic made throughout his 60-plus years of boat building.

 In 1980, integrated, continuous cockpit liners improved both structure and design flow.
 1982 marked Formula’s first use of Imron® hull graphics.
 In 1984, as an industry first, Thunderbird Products innovated and installed curved, tempered glass windshields.
 Also that year, the Silent Thunder® exhaust system was introduced.
 In 1988, a brand-new, state-of-the-art facility was built — 345,000 square feet to manufacture the highest quality powerboats possible with a dedicated workforce of 600 employees.
-From facility additions to the development of new boat lines, Sun Sports in 1994, FAS³TECHs in 1997, Super Sports in 1999, Yachts in 2002 and Crossovers in 2012, Vic has led the company with imagination and integrity into a model business manufacturing today’s prestigious Formula Boats.
-Vic is often seen in the manufacturing area and in the office.
+From facility additions to the development of new boat lines – Sun Sports in 1994, FAS³Techs in 1997, Super Sports in 1999, Yachts in 2002, Crossovers in 2012, and the Flagship of the Formula lineup, the 500 Super Sport Crossover in 2021—Vic led the company with imagination and integrity into a model business manufacturing today’s prestigious Formula Boats.
+Vic was often seen in the manufacturing area and in the office.
 Vic’s entrepreneurial spirit took him, his family and his business to places he only imagined.

-Vic remains happily married to his wife of 70 years, Kristine.
+Vic remained happily married to his wife of 71 years, Kristine.
 Together they have six children, five of whom are actively involved in the Formula Boats business.
 Vic and Kris have 17 grandchildren, and over the years have seen interest in the company flow into the third generation — six grandchildren full time and a fourth generation employed as summer help.
-Vic and Kris have also been blessed with 17 great-grandchildren.
+Vic and Kris have also been blessed with 19 great-grandchildren.

-Vic has appreciated the support of his community, family and employees throughout his life, and has responded with personal involvement.
-Over the years he served with a number of organizations in various capacities such as the local Chamber of Commerce, including serving as President, in many areas with his church, area Boy Scouts, and helping spearhead the development and funding of Decatur’s Industrial Park.
-Vic was Adams County’s Republican Party Chairman from 1973-1975, and was on the Board of Directors of the county hospital.
+Vic appreciated the support of his community, family and employees throughout his life, and responded with personal involvement.
+Over the years he served with a number of organizations in various capacities such as the local Chamber of Commerce, including serving as president, in many areas with his church, area Boy Scouts, and helping spearhead the development and funding of Decatur’s Industrial Park.
+Vic was Adams County’s Republican Party chairman from 1973-1975, and was on the board of directors of the county hospital.
 In earlier years he was a volunteer fireman and helped coordinate a high school drug awareness program.
-He also served on the Board of Directors of Indiana Central College, the Cole Foundation Board and on various committees of the National Marine Manufacturers Association.
+He also served on the board of directors of Indiana Central College, the Cole Foundation Board and on various committees of the National Marine Manufacturers Association.
 The Porter Family Foundation provides philanthropic funding to local schools, churches and charities and provided the seed money for the formation of Woodcrest, a local not-for-profit retirement community.
 The Foundation donated the land for the new hospital in Decatur, as well as aiding substantially in funding an oncology center.
-He and Kristine have also established an ongoing fund through the Adams County Community Foundation to benefit community projects.
+He and Kristine also established an ongoing fund through the Adams County Community Foundation to benefit community projects.

 2016 marked the celebration of Indiana’s 200th birthday.
 Vic was honored for his community involvement and contributions and was asked to participate in the monumental event.
 He was chosen to be a torchbearer for the Indiana Bicentenial Torch Relay, was held from September 9 through October 15.
 2,200 torchbearers represented all 92 Indiana counties.
 Vic carried the torch by boat for 1/3 mile through Decatur.